 Another potentially more affordable option is finding a counselor that is not fully licensed yet, but in training.
 Counselors in training are always under the care of a seasoned, licensed mental health professional to ensure that clients are receiving ethical and quality care.
 Counselors that are in training often charge reduced rates due to their pre-licensure level, which may make them a more financially reasonable option.
 Counselors in training can be found in college counseling offices, agencies, or may be working alongside a therapist in a private or group practice.

 Teletherapy has recently become another affordable therapy option.
-Although teletherapy is fairly new to the mental health field, it continues to garner attention and gain in popularity.
+Although online therapy is fairly new, it continues to garner attention and gain in popularity.
 Teletherapy rates are usually less expensive than face-to-face therapy and still allows for a person to work with a trained and licensed professional.

 Struggling with a mental health condition and making the decision to seek therapy can be mentally taxing, especially when you factor in financial concerns.
 However, if you are open to some of these strategies, finding an affordable therapist can be a lot easier.